 Begin blending the apples until they are smooth and consistent in texture.
-This can take a couple of minutes if you are using a big stock pot.
+This can take a couple of minutes if you are using a big stockpot.
 When using an immersion blender, the texture of the applesauce is closer to an apple puree, which I prefer.
-If you want it more grainy, add to a food processor and pulse it until it is a desired consistency.
+If you want it more grainy, add it to a food processor and pulse it until it is the desired consistency.

 Once you are done, you have hot apple sauce.

 Taste the Sauce